Federal Direct Loans

 Original loans will only be processed for the fall and winter semesters.
 You will receive an email at your JC e-mail account when your award has been determined.
-You may reduce the amount of your loan when you accept/reject your loan through e-Services.
+You may reduce the amount of your loan after you accept your loan through JetStream.
 Loan requests for spring will be available in mid-March.
 You will only be eligible for a spring loan if you have not received the maximum amount during the fall and winter semesters.
 (See chart below.)

 Maximum Annual Borrowing Limits for the Entire Academic Year

 |Freshman (0-23 credits)||$3,500||$9,500|

 If you change from a freshman status to a sophomore status during the academic year, your maximum eligibility is the total for the sophomore status.

 The U.S. Department of Education will deduct fees from the approved amount of your loan before the funds are sent to JC.
 (See charts below)